 Alongside the recognition of the need for a balanced approach, the development impact of organised crime has also been acknowledged.
 On a micro level, many individuals will earn an income from criminal activity, particularly when there are few other opportunities.
-At the macro level, organised crime also undermines the state economy, as it can ‘undermine competition and investment, hollow out production capacity and fuel inflation, fatally weakening state revenues’ (2009: 153).
-These factors overlap with the security threat as countries that host criminal networks ‘risk becoming shell-states: sovereign in name but hollowed out from the inside by criminals in collusion with corrupt officials in the government and security services.
+At the macro level, organised crime also undermines the state economy, as it can ‘undermine competition and investment, hollow out production capacity and fuel inflation, fatally weakening state revenues’ (Cockayne and Lupel 2009: 153).
+These factors also overlap with the security threat as countries that host criminal networks ‘risk becoming shell-states: sovereign in name but hollowed out from the inside by criminals in collusion with corrupt officials in the government and security services.
 This not only jeopardises their survival, it poses a serious threat to regional security because of the transnational nature of the crimes’ (UNODC, 2008: 1).

-The recognition of both the security and development impact of organised crime has And yet, while the focus on organised crime has expanded beyond the security sector, it continues to confound the development community.
+The recognition of both the security and development impact of organised crime has resulted in comprehensive approaches that engage with both security and development aspects.
+And yet, while the focus on organised crime has expanded beyond the security sector, it continues to confound the development community.
 While some governments’ development agencies are engaging in debates around the issue, progress consistently flounders when it comes to translating those discussions into actions.
 As a result, few development actors have actually moved towards adapting their approach, even though organised crime directly touches upon multiple areas where they are concerned and puts the achievement of programming goals at risk.

 Some advances have been made.
 USAID has produced a programming guide on drug trafficking in Africa (USAID 2013).
-DfID has commissioned research on what development can offer initiatives to address organised crime, resulting in the report Getting Smart and Scaling Up: Responding to the Impact of Organised Crime on Governance in Developing Countries (Kavanagh 2013).
+DfID has commissioned research on what development programming can offer initiatives to address organised crime, resulting in the report Getting Smart and Scaling Up: Responding to the Impact of Organised Crime on Governance in Developing Countries (Kavanagh 2013).
 Yet, there has been limited engagement in practice.
 One development professional noted that it has taken a long time to acknowledge the relationship between security and development, and development actors are still not there, organised crime is another step beyond: ‘we’re where we were 10 years ago with human security’.

 More recently, DfID has been working with the Global Initiative against Transnational Organised Crime to produce a toolkit for a multifaceted approach to organised crime that includes a political economy analysis alongside a market and power analysis, followed by prioritisation by measuring harm and identifying entry points and then a response that focuses on isolating criminal markets, addressing impunity, and mitigating harm and building resilience, which is being piloted in several countries (see GI-TOC 2016).
 This approach begins to engage in the wider factors that facilitate organised crime, but it continues to respond to crime once it occurs – although it does acknowledge that ‘investments in accountable governance that do not explicitly target criminal markets may close the space for criminal markets to operate and gain influence over the long term’ (GI-TOC 2016: 32).

 The World Development Report 2011 (World Bank 2011) has been widely cited for recognising that fragile and conflict-affected states can become breeding grounds for organised crime because of the governance vacuums that exist.
-While current development responses engage with aspects of this, such as providing alternative opportunities for individuals that may be recruited by organised crime networks, criminal activity is not something that can be pulled out and addressed in isolation from other issues, particularly governance,.
+While current development responses engage with aspects of this, such as providing alternative opportunities for individuals that may be recruited by organised crime networks, criminal activity is not something that can be pulled out and addressed in isolation from other issues, particularly governance, especially as criminal groups increasingly have strategic as well as economic aims (Cockayne 2016).
 A deeper analysis is required to tackle the nexus between weak governance and organised crime.